arijitc099/arijitc099.github.io/_pages/experience.md

 </font>

 <font size="2"><b>Optimization of Cogeneration Plants — Undergraduate Thesis</b><br>
-Advisor: <a href='https://www.eng.nus.edu.sg/chbe/staff/cheiak/'>Prof. Iftekhar Karimi</a>, National University of Singapore, Singapore | Summer and Fall 2019
+Advisor: <a href='https://www.eng.nus.edu.sg/chbe/staff/cheiak/'>Prof. Iftekhar Karimi</a>, National University of Singapore, Singapore | Summer & Fall 2019
 <ul>
 <li> Developed a MINLP optimization model of a cogeneration plant by creation of a superstructure, incorporating all possible configurations of the equipment and their flow-schemes.</li>
 <li> Used GAMS® for solving the optimization problem and analysed the design to obtain the optimalset of equipment, design parameters and corresponding operating conditions.</li>